-Where you have formal fostering and adoption arrangements, which cannot be fulfilled due to the current size of your accommodation, you can be considered for a property to meet this need.
-Confirmation will be sought from Social Work regarding your fostering/adoption arrangements.
+Where you have formal fostering, adoption or kinship care arrangements, which cannot be fulfilled due to the current size of your accommodation, you can be considered for a property to meet this need.
+Confirmation will be sought from Social Work regarding your arrangements.